filecoin-project/devgrants/rfps/green-grants.md

 Teams should provide a clear outline of the scope of the work, milestones, timeframe, and funding requested.

 Example of Milestones & Funding:
-**Total Funding Amount:** List the total proposed funding amount (currently in USD, eventually can be a distribution between USD/FIL)
+**Total Funding Amount:** List the total proposed funding amount in USD, eventually can be a distribution between USD/FIL

 **Milestones:**
 Please specify 2-3 milestones for your project, with associated funding amounts.